Understanding Protein and Essential Amino Acids for Healing

 Clean Aminos Are the Key

 I’ve learned firsthand that I don’t need animal protein to heal.
-What I need are the right building blocks—clean, plant-based amino acids that repair, protect, and fuel my recovery.
+What I need are the right building blocksβ€”clean, plant-based amino acids that repair, protect, and fuel my recovery while keeping the burden off my liver.

 • Stronger energy